4:18

 Noticings

 When I organized photos for the first quarter the year I was so excited to see a clear progression of the sun moving higher in the sky.
 Being outside every day at 4:18pm was an anchor point from which I could observe small gradations of change.
-The sun was barely peaking through the trees at winter solstice then little by little made its way higher towards the peak of summer.
+The sun was barely peaking through the trees at winter solstice and then little by little made its way higher towards the fullness of summer.

 4:18pm West, June 2022 - December 2022, Hartford, CT

-Though I didn’t see sunrise and sunset every day, I periodically tracked their movement along the horizon using a compass.
+Though I didn’t see the sunset every day, I periodically tracked sol’s movement along the horizon using a compass.
 It was entirely possible to witness the broadening distance northward into summer and the gathering southward back to winter.
+I captured the sun’s increasing stretch across the sky and its return southward, like the earth taking one long breath in and releasing one long breath out.
 By the end of the year, I knew which landmarks aligned with the solstice sunrises and sunsets just like the two hills at Newgrange.

-Over the course of the year I captured the sun’s increasing stretch across the sky and its return southward, like the earth taking one long breath in and releasing one long breath out.
 As I complied the photos of my feet on the earth, I was struck by how much life one year can hold.
-It blows my mind to recognize the beauty happening around us all the time.
-This familiar rhythm of Earth and sun, enabling us to be alive and grow food and to be warm and to sleep at night, it’s exquisite, astounding.
+It blows my mind to recognize the beauty happening around me all the time.
+This familiar rhythm of Earth and sun, enabling me to be alive and grow and to be warm and to sleep at night, it’s exquisite, astounding.

-Watching the sky has become second nature — or perhaps first nature — and I find myself in even greater awe of being alive.
+Watching the sky has become second nature — or perhaps first — and I find myself in even greater awe of being alive.

 4:18: Ground, December 2021 - December 2022